 There are exceptions to the basic earthed equipment method of protection.
 Some equipment is designated 'Double Insulated', and usually has a symbol of two concentric squares that indicates that the equipment is double insulated, and that an earth connection is not needed (or in some cases must not be used).
 The common plug-pack (wall-wart) power supply is nearly always double insulated, and such equipment has reinforced insulation, designed to ensure that it is not possible for the live AC connection to connect to the secondary electronics in any event - including a complete meltdown.
 The electrical safety tests to verify that a product meets the Double Insulation standards are rigorous and expensive, and are very difficult to meet with high powered equipment, and even more so when the equipment has a metal case.
 Nearly all power amplifiers (for example) are not double insulated, and require an earth connection.

 The common colour codes for mains wiring are shown in Table 1, below.
-The Active (or Line) is the 'live' conductor, and carries the full AC supply voltage.
+The Active (or Line) is the 'hot' conductor, and carries the full AC supply voltage.
 The Neutral conductor is not live, but is intended to be the return path for all current in the active lead.
+The neutral is always considered to be a 'live' conductor and must be insulated accordingly, and it must not be used for anything other than the return path for current from the active.
 Although this has caused great confusion to a great many people, it is sensible and logical (I will not go into the reasons here).
 The safety earth (or ground) conductor is intended to provide protection against electrocution, and where fitted, must not be disconnected.

 These colour codes are not standardised, and some variations may be found in different countries.
 The column headed 'Alternative' refers to an old code that used to be used in Australia and several other countries prior to the IEC codes being adopted.
 The one common theme of these codes is that they have been designed so that colour-blind people will not get the wires mixed up.
 The use of green with yellow stripes for the earth makes this even more secure.
 I have no information on the history of the determination of the colours used, but it is of little consequence since we can't change it.